-As we dive into 2018, now is the time to shape an effective growth strategy within your healthcare organisation.
-Here are three key insights to help inform your strategic plan:
+Now is the time to shape an effective growth strategy within your healthcare organisation.
+For your benefit, we have three key insights to help inform your strategic plan:

 2. A connected care ecosystem is imperative

-Creating a more patient-centric ecosystem takes time, but patient-centred care is both a business and medical imperative.
-Taking action within your healthcare organisation will involve adopting innovative technology that enables an ecosystem of care that puts patients first.
+Patient-centred care is both a business and a medical imperative.
+Taking growth-based action within your healthcare organisation will involve adopting innovative technology that enables an ecosystem of care that puts patients first.

 Adopting a connected care ecosystem: